Helen (2019 film)

 Helen is a 2019 Indian Malayalam-language survival thriller film directed by Mathukutty Xavier (in his directorial debut) and produced by Vineeth Sreenivasan under the companies Habit of Life and Big Bang Entertainments.
-The film stars Anna Ben in the title role, while Lal, Noble Babu Thomas (who also co-produced and co-wrote the film), Aju Varghese, Rony David and Binu Pappu appears in supporting roles.
-Its soundtrack was composed by Shaan Rahman.
+The film stars Anna Ben in the title role, while Lal, Noble Babu Thomas (who also co-produced and co-wrote the film), Aju Varghese, Rony David and Binu Pappu appear in supporting roles.
+The soundtrack was composed by Shaan Rahman.

 Helen was released on 15 November 2019.
 The film won two National Film Awards – Best Debut Film of a Director and Best Make-up Artist (Ranjith Ambady) – and Ben won the Kerala State Film Award – Special Jury Award.
-It was remade into Tamil as Anbirkiniyal (2021) and in Hindi by the same director as Mili (2022).
+It was remade into Tamil as Anbirkiniyal (2021), in Odia as Monalisa (2021) and in Hindi by the same director as Mili (2022).

 Plot

 Helen Paul is a B.Sc Nursing graduate and attends IELTS coaching classes intended for a job abroad.
 She works part-time at a restaurant named The Chicken Hub, inside a plush mall.
-She lives with her father, Paul, an insurance agent.
-He does not like her going abroad.
+She lives with her father Paul, an insurance agent.
+He is not happy about her going abroad.
 Paul is a conservative Christian and has disagreement with Helen associating with non-Christian friends.
-Unbeknownst to Paul, Helen has a Muslim boyfriend, Azhar, who is in search of a job.
+Unbeknownst to Paul, Helen has a Muslim boyfriend, Azhar, who is also in search of a job.

-One night, while Azhar is riding Helen to her home, they are stopped by police who penalise him for not wearing a helmet and drunken driving, they both are brought to the police station.
-Paul is summoned to the station.
-Paul is in dismay of seeing his daughter and does not talk to her despite her several attempts of creating conversation.

-The next night after work at the Chicken Hub, Helen's manager Jayashankar unknowingly locks her in the freezer room.
+One night, on their way to Helen's home, they are stopped by police and Azhar gets fined for not wearing a helmet and drunken driving, and they both are brought to the police station.
+Paul is summoned to the station and is in dismay of seeing his daughter and does not talk to her despite her several attempts.
+The following night, after work at the Chicken Hub, Helen's manager Jayashankar unknowingly locks her in the freezer room.
 At -18 °C, Helen has to survive in the freezing cold and tries everything to keep herself alive.
-She tries to block the evaporator fan but ended up dislocating her leg.
-She starts to get frostbite and bleeding through her nose.
+She tries to block the evaporator fan but ends up dislocating her leg.
+She starts to get frostbite and begins to bleed through her nose.

 Her father starts getting worried that Helen has not reached home.
-He searches for Helen with the help of his neighbor.
-They call all her co-workers but they all said they do not know anything.
-Azhar, who was on his way to Chennai half-heartedly, returns and also joins the investigation.

-They go to the police station to file a complaint but they are greeted by the SI Ratheesh Kumar, whom they met yesterday.
+He searches for her with the help of his neighbour.
+They call all her co-workers but they do not know her whereabouts.
+Azhar, who was half-heartedly on his way to Chennai, returns and joins the search.
+They go to the police station to file a complaint and are greeted by the SI, Ratheesh Kumar whom they had met the day before.
 He suspects Azhar.
-Paul tries to defend him and this causes a feud between the sub-inspector and the search party.
-He deliberately tries not to help them by not sharing the last tower location of Helen he got from Cyber cell.
+Paul tries to defend him, and this causes a feud between the sub-inspector and the search party.
+He deliberately tries not to help them by not sharing the last tower location of Helen he obtained from the cyber cell.